pub-n-dub/artificial-life-robotics-show/episodes/README.md

 `LEAD-OUT` - A system of hierarchies (in software), subsequent to the survival mechanism.

-_Episode #2_: THe survival mechanism: A system of hierarchies
+_Episode #2_: The survival mechanism: A system of hierarchies

 | Content (theme)         | Duration (s) | Marker |
 |-------------------------|:------------:|:------:|